The Ultimate Guide About Climbing Mount Kilimanjaro

 If you book with a trustworthy operator, camping gear of the same caliber is included in the charge.

-Several Kilimanjaro tour companies also provide the option to rent out any equipment needed for climbing Mount Kilimanjaro.
-So you don’t have to buy for a single-use or that you won’t need to transport around Tanzania for a long time.
+Several Kilimanjaro tour companies also provide the option to rent out any equipment you don’t want to buy for a single-use or that you won’t need to transport around Tanzania for a long time.

 Thermal undergarments and outerwear of the most excellent quality are also required for climbing Mount Kilimanjaro.
 Other essentials include: